-Kappa Psi
+Kappa Psi Pharmaceutical Fraternity

-Kappa Psi Pharmaceutical Fraternity Incorporated is the oldest and largest professional pharmacy fraternity in the world.
+Kappa Psi is the oldest and largest professional pharmacy fraternity in the world.
 Currently, there are 72 Collegiate and 43 Graduate Chapters across the United States and Canada, and that number continues to grow with each passing year.
+As the first national pharmaceutical fraternity, Kappa Psi has acquired thousands of members who are actively practicing in many facets of pharmacy.
+Many prominent individuals in the profession pharmacy, both locally and nationally, are members of Kappa Psi.
+Known as an international professional fraternity, Kappa Psi strives to promote the field of pharmacy through the benefits of fraternal affiliation and innovation.